 Prof. Jeremy Holleman

-Stephen Bailey, Ph.D. is vice president of software engineering and chief architect at Syntiant Corp.
+Stephen Bailey, Ph.D. is chief technology officer at Syntiant Corp.
 His influence and expertise are global in scope, having served as Broadcom Switch’s chief technologist since 2006.
 Dr. Bailey’s achievements include creating Broadcom’s most advanced switching platform, driving 6x business growth and creating a China solution team to transform component- to platform-level engagement.

 Dr. Bailey was CTO of Sandburst, acquired by Broadcom in 2006, Chief Scientist at OverX and Genroco, and hardware and software engineer working on storage, network and computing at Digital Equipment Corporation.
 He earned his BS EE from Carnegie Mellon, and Ph.D.
 CS from the University of Chicago.